ansonchf/Xander_Python_Intermediate/README.md

 - test_zero: tests whether the function returns the correct sum for two zeros.

 All tests use the assertEqual method to compare the expected output with the actual output of the addition function.

+## Factorial Function Unit Test
+### Function description
+This code contains a function factorial() that calculates the factorial of a given integer.
+The factorial of a non-negative integer n, denoted by n!, is the product of all positive integers less than or equal to n.
+For example, the factorial of 5 is 5 x 4 x 3 x 2 x 1 = 120.

+The factorial() function raises a ValueError if a negative integer is provided as input.
+The function returns 1 if the input integer is 0.

+### Unit tests
+The TestFactorial class tests the factorial() function with various inputs.
+The test suite has three test cases:

+- test_factorial_of_zero tests if the function returns 1 when input is 0.
+- test_factorial_of_positive_integer tests if the function returns the correct value for a positive integer input.
+- test_factorial_of_negative_integer tests if the function raises a ValueError when a negative integer input is provided.

+To run the test cases, execute the file.
+The test results will be displayed in the console.